 Judicial review and public law are at the core of Mark’s practice.
 His work has involved cutting edge issues such as the entitlement to disclosure and oral evidence in judicial review, the role of the Court in determining claims under the Human Rights Act, and the application of the EU Charter of Fundamental Rights in the UK.
 He also deals with the Court’s practice and procedure on the Administrative Court Users Group, where he has represented ILPA for several years.
 He has most recently been involved in achieving changes to crucial Administrative Court guidance for determining inter partes costs disputes where cases have otherwise settled.

-Amongst leading cases is Gaunt which established the standing of individual journalists to judicially review Ofcom under Article 10, even where the broadcasting company accepts the ruling.
+Another leading freedom of expression judicial review was Gaunt, which established the standing of individual journalists to judicially review Ofcom under Article 10, even where the broadcasting company accepts the ruling.
 It also considered the role of the Court when hearing a challenge to Ofcom under the Human Rights Act.

 He acted in the domestic courts and the CJEU in NS, the judicial review that established the binding effect of the EU Charter of Fundamental Rights in the UK (contrary to claims from a previous Prime Minister and current Lord Chancellor to have achieved an opt out for the UK).
 It has wide ramifications for public law.